ufal/neuralmonkey/docs/source/tutorial.rst

 2. Test.zip - contains source and translated test data
 3. test_pe.zip - contains the post-edited test data

-Now - before we start, let's make our experiment directory, in which we will place all our work.
+Now - before we start, let's create our experiment directory, in which we will place all our work.
 We shall call it for example ``exp-nm-ape`` (feel free to choose another weird string).

-Extract all the files in the ``exp-nm-ape/data`` directory.
+Extract all the files into the ``exp-nm-ape/data`` directory.
 Rename the files and directories so you get this directory structure::

   exp-nm-ape